 - Casa de Abrigo das Sorveiras shelter in Monte (Funchal area), between Chão da Lagoa and Poço da Neve

-- Rocha do Navio shelter, located on Fajã da Rocha do Navio (“Fajã” is a Portuguese term for is a piece of flat, very fertile land, created by a flowing lava, which is located at the bottom of the cliff, cut off on one side by the cliff, on the other by water.
-There are a couple of fajã’s on Madeira Island, be sure to visit at least one of them)
+- Rocha do Navio shelter, located on Fajã da Rocha do Navio (“Fajã” is a Portuguese term for is a piece of flat, very fertile land, created by flowing lava, which is located at the bottom of the cliff, cut off on one side by the cliff, on the other by water.
+There are a couple of fajã’s on Madeira Island – see links below and be sure to visit at least one of them).

 - Casa de Abrigo do Pico das Pedras shelter in Santana – the newest addition, added to the list in October last year